thuongmai/ResourceManagementWidget/README.md

 **1. Context/Background**
 Resource Monitoring Widget (RMW) is a resource monitoring tool that provides real-time consumption of resources such as RAM and CPU by the system and programs that currently running on the Linux OS.
-It is targeted towards users who are familiar with the Task Manager on Linux OS but doesn’t need lots of information on their monitor.
+It is targeted towards users who are familiar with the Task Manager on Linux OS but doesnâ€™t need lots of information on their monitor.
 The goal of the Widget is to provide a lightweight, compact tool for users in Linux.

 **2. Problem Statement**